Franchise Concierge Medicine

 Franchise Direct Pay/Concierge Practice Contracts

 “Concierge” medicine, also referred to as “direct pay” and “retainer-based” practices, is the wave of the future as many doctors and patients seek to avoid or reduce red tape and complications associated with our third-party payer healthcare system.
-If you are a doctor interested in exploring a franchise concierge practice opportunity, our law firm can help you evaluate regulatory and legal issues and protect your business interests.
+If you are a doctor interested in exploring a franchise concierge practice opportunity, our health law firm can help you evaluate regulatory and legal issues and protect your business interests.

-Augusta Georgia Concierge Medicine Law Firm
+Concierge Medicine Law Firm

 Therefore, as an alternative, many physicians who aspire to have a direct pay practice look to franchise contracts for a turnkey package that may enable greater ease and certainty in establishing the new business.
-The benefits of a franchise concierge contract may include brand identity, administrative and set up services, and template policies and procedures.
+The benefits of a franchise concierge medical practice may include brand identity, administrative and set up services, and template policies and procedures.

 However, when the franchising parties enter this type of arrangement, there are numerous issues that warrant meticulous legal care and attention for the physician.
 Some examples are: